Ascending limb of loop of Henle

 Within the nephron of the kidney, the ascending limb of the loop of Henle is a segment of the heterogenous loop of Henle downstream of the descending limb, after the sharp bend of the loop.
 This part of the renal tubule is divided into a thin and thick ascending limb; the thick portion is also known as the distal straight tubule, in contrast with the distal convoluted tubule downstream.

 Structure

 The ascending limb of the loop of Henle is a direct continuation from the descending limb of loop of Henle, and one of the structures in the nephron of the kidney.
 The ascending limb has a thin and a thick segment.
 The ascending limb drains urine into the distal convoluted tubule.

 The thin ascending limb is found in the medulla of the kidney, and the thick ascending limb can be divided into a part that is in the renal medulla and a part that is in the renal cortex.
 The ascending limb is much thicker than the descending limb.

 At the junction of the thick ascending limb and the distal convoluted tubule are a subset of 15–25 cells known as the macula densa that are part of renal autoregulation through the mechanism of tubuloglomerular feedback.

 Histology

-As in the descending limb, the epithelium is simple squamous epithelium.
+As in the descending limb, the epithelium is simple cuboidal epithelium.